Preheat your grill to 400°F with direct and indirect heat zones.

-Preheat the grill to around 400 degrees.
-Take an entire head of garlic and cut the top third completely off.
-Place the garlic on a piece of aluminum foil.
+Cut the top third of the garlic bulb completely off.
+Place the bulb on a piece of aluminum foil.
 Drizzle with extra-virgin olive oil and sprinkle with salt.
-Wrap tightly in foil and place over indirect heat on the grill for 35 to 40 minutes.
-Carefully remove and unwrap, and squeeze the softened cloves out of the blub and into a bowl.
-Mash with a fork and set aside.
+Wrap foil tightly around the bulb.
+Place on the grill over indirect heat on the grill for 35 to 40 minutes.

-Meanwhile, in a small saucepan bring 1/3 cup red wine to a low simmer.
-Simmer uncovered until thickened and reduced to 2 tablespoons or so.
+Meanwhile, bring red wine to a low simmer in a small saucepan.
+Simmer uncovered until thickened and reduced to 2 tablespoons.

-With paper towels, pat the tenderloin dry.
-Fold the tapered ends of the tenderloin under itself then secure tightly with cooking twine.
-Continue to tightly tie the tenderloin in sections so it forms a uniform shape.
-This will guarantee even cooking.
+Pat the tenderloin dry with paper towels.
+Fold the tapered ends of the tenderloin under and secure tightly with twine.
+Tie twine tightly around the tenderloin in 1 to 1 ½ inch sections, forming a uniform shape to ensure even cooking.

-Cream together the butter, roasted garlic, 1 ½ tablespoons red wine reduction, Worcestershire sauce, shallot, rosemary, Dijon mustard, salt and pepper together until well combined.
+Cream together the butter, roasted garlic, shallot, Worcestershire sauce, Dijon mustard, red wine reduction, rosemary, canola oil, salt and pepper until well combined.

-Using cold wet hands to keep the butter from sticking to your hands, pat the butter all over the tenderloin.
-Cover in plastic wrap and chill in the refrigerator for 1 hour or up to a day.
+Spread the butter marinade over the entire tenderloin.
+Cover in plastic wrap and chill in the refrigerator for 1 hour, up to a day.

-Let tenderloin come to room temperature while you heat the grill to 250 degrees.
+Let tenderloin come to room temperature while you preheat the grill to 250°F.

-Remove the tenderloin from the plastic wrap and carefully wrap it in aluminum foil, making sure the juices and melted butter will not leak out when rotating while on the grill.
-Remember, you’re basically making a buttery, herbaceous flavor packet for your tenderloin to slow roast inside.
+Remove the tenderloin from the plastic wrap.
+Wrap it tightly in aluminum foil to ensure the juices and melted butter will not leak out when rotating on the grill.

-Place the tenderloin in the Char-Broil Roast and Grill Rib Rack on the center of your grill, and slow cook for 2 to 3 hours until the desired internal temperature has been reached.
+Place the tenderloin in a roast and rib rack in the center of your grill.
+Slow cook until the internal temperature reaches 125-130°F, about 2 to 3 hours.
 Flip tenderloin every 30 minutes or so, for a flavorful butter-baste.
-Start checking at 2 hours, as ours was done at 2 hours and 20 minutes.
+Start checking the internal temperature using an instant-read thermometer at 2 hours.

-Transfer tenderloin to a cutting board and allow to rest for 5 minutes.
+Transfer tenderloin to a cutting board and rest for 5 minutes.
 Slice into ½ inch slices and drizzle with reserved cooking juices.
-Serve.